minhuw/prometheus-ethtool-exporter/README.md

 A Prometheus exporter that exposes NIC statistics obtained through `ethtool -S`.

+> ⚠️ **Warning**: This project was heavily generated using Cursor IDE and Claude-3.5-sonnet AI.
+While efforts have been made to ensure quality and correctness, please review the code carefully before using in production environments.
+AI-generated code may contain unexpected behaviors or security issues.

 ## Features

 - Provides standardized metrics across all supported drivers